Giving to the School of Theology

 1. Springboard fellowships, which provide support to students enrolled in travel seminars or engaged in contextual projects to learn from people in other cultures or to immerse themselves in their diverse ministries.
 Students reflect on these experiences with phrases like “life-changing,” “eye-opening,” and “the best experience I’ve had in seminary.”
 We have reached the end of the grants that partially subsidized the Springboard Fellowships so, in the coming year, we will depend on the annual fund to help this program thrive while we raise money to endow global engagement fellowships on a permanent basis.

 2. Community and spiritual life, supporting our vital program of Saturday reading retreats, weekly worship and Morning Prayer, overnight retreats, lectures and workshops, and other special activities that nourish the BUSTH community and each person within it.
-Your contributions have made it possible for us to triple our offerings in the past three years, and we want to continue building this important part of our common life.
+Your contributions have made it possible for us to continue building this important part of our common life.

-4. Outreach to alumni, which last year included the livestreaming of more than 50 worship services, lectures, and seminars; five webinars; and our annual issue of Focus, which focused on overcoming hatred, discrimination, and injustice.
+3. Outreach to alumni, which last year included the livestreaming of 27 worship services, 14 lectures, and seminars, ten webinars, four live reporting events from Ferguson and Baltimore, seven oral history interviews for the Narrative Power Class taught by Dean Mary Elizabeth Moore, and our annual issue of Focus, which focused on transformational leadership.
 You have told us that you want more from the School, even if you live a thousand miles away.
 With your help, we will continue to enhance the quality of our existing resources and create new opportunities for you to connect more fully with the School and with each other.

 Former School of Theology Professor Harrell F. Beck (STH’45, GRS’54) was a profound influence on many, who remain faithful to his teaching, preaching, and counsel.
 We are pleased to announce our progress toward establishing a chair in honor of Dr. Beck.
 Our goal is to create a fully-funded Harrell F. Beck Chair in Hebrew Scripture, a fitting testimony to his life and ongoing influence.